Mohini6036/CMSE_830_final_project/README.md

    - Explore feature correlations.
    - Observe model predictions and evaluation metrics.

-## Results
-- **Model Performance:**
-  - The Gradient Boosting model achieved the highest ROC-AUC score of **X.XX**, outperforming other classifiers.
-  - ANN demonstrated promising results in handling complex patterns in the data.
-- **Key Insights:**
-  - Credit history and payment behavior are the most significant predictors of loan default risk.
-  - High-income customers with stable credit utilization show significantly lower default probabilities.

-## Future Work
-- Expand the model to include additional socio-economic features.
-- Integrate real-time data pipelines for live risk analysis.
-- Enhance the dashboard with more granular visualizations and explanations using SHAP values.

 ## Contributing
 Contributions are welcome!
 Feel free to submit a pull request or open an issue.